 Travel to Christmastime during the Civil War.
 Encounter characters from 1861, and participate in traditional crafts and activities as you help them decorate for a very special Christmas.
 You’ll see Popcorn and garland making, Salt-dough ornament activities, Candle-dipping, Blacksmithing, and Open-hearth cooking.

-There’s also an 1861 Christmas tree lighting in the Front yard each night at 6, 7, 8 and 9pm.
+There’s also an 1861 Christmas tree lighting in the Front yard each night.

 In the Enslaved People’s Cabin, you can also listen to stories and songs by the fire as the enslaved community celebrates Christmas and hopes for the end of slavery.
 Afterward, visit with interpreters as they discuss resistance and the history of holidays for the enslaved.